Why do mountain bikers whip? 🚴

 Some cyclists do not use whips because it is considered a bad thing, or it can be dangerous if done wrong.

-Without a doubt, Mountain bikers who are beginners or not experienced should not whip because it is only helpful in certain situations.
-Doing it wrong can lead to crashes and, even worse, injuries.
+Without a doubt, Mountain bikers that are beginners or not too experienced should not whip because it is only useful in certain situations and doing it wrong can lead to crashes and even worse injuries.

-As you understood from the introduction and the title, this article is suitable for mountain bike whips and fans of bike tricks.
+As you understood from the introduction and the title, this article is right for the mountain bike whips and the fans of bike tricks.

 What is a whip in mountain biking?

 A whip is a practice trick where the rider throws the bike from side to side using their arms.
-Also, it is a skilful trick performed by throwing the bike from side to side using your arms.
-This trick can clear obstacles, but it should never be used to jump over them.
+Also, it is a skilful trick that is performed by throwing the bike from side to side using your arms.
+This trick can be used to clear obstacles, but it should never be used as a way of jumping over them.

-As we mentioned, this trick is the most feared technique in mountain biking.
-It’s unpredictable because it can easily be transformed into very dangerous situations, or it can be used to send a message to other riders.
+As we mentioned before, this trick is the most feared technique in mountain biking.
+It’s unpredictable because it can easily be transformed into very dangerous situations or it can be used to send a message to other riders.

 If you want to learn more about the risk of mountain biking, you can take a look at our recent mountain biking dangers and injuries blog post.

-Whipping is often seen as an aggressive manoeuvre that scares other riders, but some people use it more strategically than others.
-Some people use it to get on top of rivals, while others use it to get out of tricky technical situations.
+Whipping is often seen as an aggressive maneuver that scares other riders, but some people use it more strategically than others.
+Some people use it to get on top of rivals while others use it to get out of tricky technical situations.

 Why do mountain bikers turn their handlebars when they jump?

-They are turning the handlebars while jumping is an essential trick of the whip, and that’s the main reason we see mountain bikers doing that.
+Turning the handlebars while jumping is an essential trick of the whip and that’s the main reason we see mountain bikers doing that.
 But what is behind this move?
 Let’s find it below.

-Mountain bikers turn their handlebars to generate more force with their upper body to pull themselves up at the moment of the jump.
+Mountain bikers turn their handlebars so that they can generate more force with their upper body to pull themselves up at the moment of the jump.

-The rider’s weight is put on the handlebars when in the air, and in order to do this trick, they need to turn the bars away from the jump.
+The rider’s weight is put on the handlebars when in the air and in order to make this trick, they need to turn the bars away from the jump.

-Some mountain bikers turn their handlebars sideways or at an angle when they jump.
+Some mountain bikers are turning their handlebars sideways or at an angle when they jump.
 This is called a “jumping switch.”

 Mountain bikers do this to avoid catching their back wheel on the lip of the ramp or jumping and flipping over backwards.

-The main reason is that it provides a more controlled direction of flight and helps them control their bike better.
+The main reason for this is that it provides a more controlled direction of flight and helps them control their bike better in general.

 How do you whip on a mountain bike?
 (Step-by-Step Guide)

-To be a proficient mountain biker, you must know how to whip on a mountain bike.
+To be a proficient mountain biker, you need to know how to whip on a mountain bike.
 It is a technique of turning the handlebars in order to make your bike turn quickly in the desired direction.

 A Mountain Bike is a great way to explore the wilderness and off-road terrain.
-It also offers many riders a “back to nature” experience.
+It also offers a more “back to nature” experience for many riders.

 First of all, you have to know how to jump with your bike.
-If you don’t know how to jump, here’s a valuable article with helpful tips to jump.
+If you don’t know how to jump here’s a useful article with helpful tips to jump.

-It would be best if you only tried whip turns when you want to avoid some obstacles or as an evasive manoeuvre in high-speed downhill sections.
+You should only try whip turns only when you want to avoid some obstacles or as an evasive maneuver in high-speed downhill sections.

 So, here is the step-by-step guide we made especially for you that will show you how to whip on a mountain bike with ease:

-4. Pull up hard with one arm while pushing down with the other arm, and this will cause the bike to turn sharply in one direction.
+- Pull up hard with one arm, while pushing down with the other arm and this will cause the bike to turn sharply in one direction

 Conclusion

-Summing up, in this article, we have mentioned several things related to mountain biking whips and how a mountain biker can perform a whip.
-Before performing this trick, we suggest getting to know your bike very well and knowing when and where to perform a whip.
+Summing up, in this article we have mentioned several things related to mountain biking whips and how a mountain biker can perform a whip.
+Our suggestion before performing this trick is to get to know your bike very well, and know when and where to perform a whip.
 Also, you should avoid performing it if you are a beginner, inexperienced or if you want to avoid the risk of getting injured.
-In addition, all the riders need to wear all the important equipment in order to be safe and avoid difficult moments.
+In addition, it is essential for all the riders to wear all the important equipment in order to be safe and avoid difficult moments.